Rangers seek momentum, new manager to contend again in '23 - WHIZ News

 “We want to continue to create a competitive, energetic team that takes the field night in, night out prepared to win,” Young said.
 “And I think that we want to see improvement in our fundamentals, just the basic fundamentals.
 It’s something that we haven’t executed those at the level we need to to become a championship team.”

-The front office will start to evaluate potential managerial candidates.
-The next full-time manager will be the fourth for Texas since Jon Daniels, now president of baseball operations, became the team’s general manager in October 2005.
+The next full-time manager will be the fourth for Texas since Daniels became the team’s general manager in October 2005.

 The Rangers won American League championships in 2010 and 2011 under Ron Washington, the first manager hired by Daniels after Buck Showalter was fired at the end of the 2006 season.
 Washington resigned late in the 2014 season for personal reasons.

-“I take a lot of responsibility for our performance over the last six years, and we haven’t been good enough,” Daniels said.
+“I take a lot of responsibility for our performance over the last six years, and we haven’t been good enough,” Daniels said earlier this week.
 “But ultimately, this is a team effort. … When we were good, it wasn’t about me.
 It’s always been a team effort.
 We have a ways to go.
 We have a lot of good people here.
 As far as my personal accountability or situation, that’s something we’ll address down the line.”

-Daniels didn’t elaborate on what he meant regarding his situation.
+Daniels didn’t elaborate then on what he meant, but that became clear Wednesday.
 He held the titles of team president and GM from 2013 until December 2020, when former big league pitcher and MLB executive Young was brought on as general manager.

-Young said the managerial search would be “a full partnership” even beyond him and Daniels, to include ownership and the entire front office.

-“Certainly, we will be on the same page in terms of who we choose to manage the team moving forward,” Young said.
+Young will assume oversight of all aspects of the baseball operations department.

 The Rangers are clearly better than they were last season, when they lost 102 games before adding All-Star shortstop Corey Seager ($325 million, 10 years), Gold Glove second baseman Marcus Semien ($175 million, seven years) and starting pitcher Jon Gray ($56 million, four years).